-It is classed as an area of natural outstanding beauty.
+It is classed as an area of outstanding natural beauty AONB.
 We aim to preserve this unique habitat with our farming methods.
-We have planted the only new farm hedges in our parish for over 100 years, in two sections totalling almost 500m.
+We have planted the only new farm hedges in our parish for over 100 years, in two sections totalling almost 500 m.
 These are planted with mixed indigenous species of trees and shrubs.
 Some of the trees will eventually grow on to produce timber in future generations, and many of them are producing fruits and nuts for wildlife now.
-Within our 17 acres of field vegetables we now have over 1800m of hedgerow, which have completely changed the way that our crops interact with their local environment.
+Within our 17 acres of field vegetables we now have over 1800 m of hedgerow, which have completely changed the way that our crops interact with their local environment.

 We have had several surveys done to asses our bio-diversity and it has been most encouraging to see the way that the number of species has grown over the past 20 years.

 Important species present:

 - Barn owl